htefera/TPC-DS-Benchmarking/README.md

 TPC-DS models any industry that must manage, sell and distribute products (e.g., food, electronics, furniture, music and toys etc.).
 It utilizes the business model of a large retail company having multiple stores located nationwide.
 Beyond its brick and mortar stores, the company also sells goods through catalogs and the Internet.
 Along with tables to model the associated sales and returns, it includes a simple inventory system and a promotion system.

-## Query Classes
-TPC-DS has defined four broad classes of queries that characterize most decision support systems:
-* Reporting queries
-* Ad hoc queries
-* Iterative OLAP queries
-* Data mining queries

-TPC-DS provides a wide variety of queries in the benchmark to emulate these diverse query classes.

 ## Benchmark Components